ncoudray/DeepPATH/DeepPATH_code/README.md

 The difference is that for the train set, the tiles are randomly assigned to the TFRecord files.
 For the test and validation set, it will created 1 TFRecord file per Slide (solution prefered) - though if `one_FT_per_Tile` is `True`, there will be 1 TFRecord file per Tile created.

-For the trainin, the option `MaxNbImages` can be used to threshold the maximum number of images in each dataset.
-Tiles will be randomly selected if the number of tiles available is higher (may be useful to downsampl and balance datasets).
+For the training, the option `MaxNbImages` can be used to threshold the maximum number of images in each class.
+Tiles will be randomly selected if the number of tiles available is higher (may be useful to downsample and balance datasets).
+If the `MaxNbImages` is at most 8 times larger than the number of tiles available, tiles will be augmented by randomly rotating and/or mirroring them.
+If it's much higher, tiles will be missing and the program won't be able to generate `MaxNbImages` tiles per class (it will not generate an output, just take all images available - you can double-check in the log files how many tiles are finally done).

 An optional parameter ```--ImageSet_basename='test'``` can be used to run it on 'test' (default), 'valid' or 'train' dataset